sagemath/trac_to_gh/Issue 7182.md

 # Issue 7182: HP-UX failure of gfan-0.3.p4 but easier to ensure we have GNU make.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7182

 Original creator: drkirkby